TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 A heading can be added to a note by using a `####` heading.
 When adding a heading, be sure to provide text that helps describe the note rather than "A note" or "Warning".

+The opening and closing tags must each be wrapped with a single blank line on either side, or a codeblock delimiter (triple backticks).
+This applies to any line that contains only a single HTML tag.
+The only exceptions to this rule are HTML tags inside `html` or `jsx` codeblocks.

 ### Variations

 Note boxes come in two variations, which can be set by adding an extra class together with `lesson-note`: